 There are plenty of options beyond bank accounts and classic stock and bond investments.
 Examples include:

-- Peer-to-peer lending.
-Peer-to-peer lending allows you to loan money to individuals through an online platform such as Lending Club or Prosper.
+- Peer-to-peer lending: Basically, you loan money to individuals through an online platform such as Proper Funding.
 Interest rates vary.

 Do you have other suggestions for building your wealth during the rest of the year?
 Share them by commenting below or on our Facebook page.